-Domain/Relative Weight Dime nsion Page Organization and Management 25% 1.
+Domain/Relative Weight Dimer nsion Page Organization and Management ^{25%} 1.
 2. 3.
-Discipline Building-wide Climate Record Keeping and Data Assessment Work Area Environment 2 2 3 4 Instructional Support 25% 5.
+4. Discipline Building-wide Climate Record Keeping and Data Assessment Work Area Environment 2 2 3 4 Instructional Support 25% 5.
 6. Building Safety and Security Monitors 4 5 Professional Growth & Continuous Improvement 10% 7.
 8. Uses Professional Growth as an Improvement Strategy Exhibits Professional Behaviors and Efficiencies 6 7 Interpersonal Skills 30% 9.
 Effective Interactions / Communications with Guardian(s) 8 10.
 Effective Interactions / Communications with Students 9 11.
-10 Leadership 10% 12.
+Effective Interactions / Communications with Faculty/Staff and Community Resources 10 Leadership 10% 12.
 Leadership Involvements 11

-Domain.
-Organizatio Indicator No. ement

-The Dean clearly defines expected student behavior.

-1 Ineffective Needs Improvement Effective 4 Highly Effective Superior Standards of conduct have not been established.
+1 Domain: Organizatio Indicator No. ement Dimension: Discipline 1 The Dean clearly defines expected student behavior.
+Ineffective 2 Needs Improvement Standards of 3 Effective 4 Highly Effective 5 Superior Standards of conduct Standards of conduct have not been established. conduct have been established with inconsistent implementation.
+Establishes standards of conduct and implements with consistency.
+Standards of conduct have been established with consistent peer- based implementation. have been established with consistent peer monitoring.
 Students are unaware of behavioral expectations.
-Usually ignores inappropriate behavior and uses an inappropriate voice level / word choice when correction is attempted.
-Standards of conduct have been established with inconsistent implementation.
-Students are somewhat aware of behavioral expectations.
-Most of the time ignores inappropriate behavior and / or uses an inappropriate voice level / word choice to attempt to bring correction.
-Establishes standards of conduct and implements with consistency.
-Reiterates to ensure that students are aware of behavioral expectations.
+Usually ignores Students are somewhat aware of behavioral expectations.
+Reiterates to ensure that students are aware of behavioral expectations All students are aware of behavioral expectations.
+All students are aware of behavioral expectations and they follow the procedures. inappropriate behavior and uses an inappropriate voice level / word choice when correction is attempted.
+Most of the time ignores inappropriate behavior and / or uses an inappropriate voice level / word choice to attempt to bring correction. expectations.
 Stops inappropriate behavior promptly and consistently with an appropriate voice level / word choice.
-Standards of conduct have been established with consistent peerbased implementation.
-All students are aware of behavioral expectations.
 Stops inappropriate behavior promptly and consistently, with an appropriate voice level / word choice, while maintaining the dignity of the student.
-Standards of conduct have been established with consistent peer monitoring.
-All students are aware of behavioral expectations and they follow the procedures.
 Stops inappropriate behavior promptly and consistently, with an appropriate voice level / word choice, maintaining the dignity of the student and encouraging students to self discipline.